 I am also aware that it is your case.
 There is no reason to keep a client in the dark about the progress of the case.
 In fact, although I make recommendations at different points in the lawsuit, I believe that ultimate decisions during the lawsuit (such as settlement amounts) are the client's to make.
 I like having the client involved in the legal matter.

 Experience Counts.
 There is no doubt that experience counts.
 With each year in practice, a lawyer encounters a wide variety of cases.
-A commitment to continuing legal education, such as my membership in the State Bar College and my legal specialization, are important.
+A commitment to continuing legal education, such as my membership in the State Bar College is important.
 But what about experience with the particular problem you have?
 Unless you have a relatively simple case or the kind of problem that happens to many clients on a regular basis, the odds are that the lawyer you hire will not have faced your exact problem before.
 So what you are looking for is an attorney who knows how to think about the problem and who is willing to do the legal research to understand the law as it applies to your set of facts.
 When you hire a solo, you can form a judgment about whether the lawyer can handle your case.
 When you hire one of the big firms, you sometimes don't even know who will do the detail work on your problem.

 Final Thoughts.
 My best piece of advice is to take your time.
 There is no rule that says you have to sign a contract with the first lawyer you visit.
 Make sure you are comfortable with the lawyer before making your decision.
 Make sure the lawyer is willing to answer your questions and that you feel comfortable with the answers.
 A good fit between lawyer and client is essential for a successful relationship with your attorney.
 Feel free to contact me if you have specific questions.